In this 5-minute read:

 Apply for PPP loan forgiveness

 The final step of the process is to apply for loan forgiveness.
 At the end of your covered period, after you’ve spent your PPP loan fund appropriately, you must apply for loan forgiveness within 10 months.
-All of the communication for your forgiveness will go through your lender, so stay in contact with them.

-To apply, first ask your lender to help you complete the correct PPP loan forgiveness application for your business type.
+If the above doesn’t apply to you, contact your PPP lender and complete the correct application form.
+First ask your lender to help you complete the correct PPP loan forgiveness application for your business type.
 There are a few different applications, so they’ll make sure you get the right one.
 Fill out your application and gather all of the documents you need to verify your expenses.
 Then turn that all back into your lender and they will process it with the SBA.

 Once a decision has been made, your lender will notify you of that decision.